PyVRP/PyVRP/docs/source/setup/introduction_to_ils.rst

 ===========================

 PyVRP provides a high-performance implementation of the iterated local search (ILS) algorithm for vehicle routing problems (VRPs).
-ILS is a single-trajectory algorithm that improves a solution by repeated applications of perturbation, improvement and acceptance steps.
+ILS is a single-trajectory algorithm that improves a solution by repeated applications of small perturbation and local improvement procedures.
 This approach effectively balances between exploration and exploitation of the search space.

 .. note::